-If the Swirl color effect doesn’t quite make you poop your pants with delight we offer a variety of color configurations sure to bring a smile to even the most surly record collector.
+If the Swirl color effect doesn’t quite make you poop your pants with delight we offer a variety of splatter color configurations sure to bring a smile to even the most surly record collector.
 These effects are achieved by hand making each vinyl puck and then manually placing it into one of our Semi-Automatic (mostly manual) pressing machines.
 This is a slow and laborious process so you’ll pay a premium for these records but the final results are pretty freakin’ rad.

-Click here to see a portfolio of unique vinyl effects we offer and get ready to have your mind blown.
+Check out all the unique vinyl effects we offer and get ready to have your mind blown.